Healthcare Operations & Practice Management for Clinicians

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of Oakstone Publishing and ClinX Academy.
 Oakstone Publishing is accredited by the ACCME to provide continuing medical education for physicians.

-Credit Designation: Oakstone Publishing designates this enduring material for a maximum of 35 AMA PRA Category 1 Credits™.
+Credit Designation Statement: Oakstone Publishing designates this enduring material for a maximum of 35 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Non-physician participants will receive a certificate of completion.
 The designated AMA PRA Category 1 Credit™ may be used if accepted by their credentialing body.